LoginRadius/wordpress-identity-plugin/src/advanced-user-registration-and-management/readme.txt

 == Changelog ==

+= 2.3.7 =
+* Bug Fixing in Single-Sign-on
+* Added new provider line image
+* Bug Resolved variable warning issue.

+= 2.3.6 =
+* Bug Fixing
+* Added new Social Sharing Features
+    * Added Email Subject and Message customization option
+    * Added Email Content Readonly ( Your readers wont be able to change the Email Content if its read only)
+    * Added Share Full Url ( Enable this if you want to share your site's full URL)
+    * Added option for Facebook App id for tracking Social sharing on facebook app
+    * Added option to Display Total Share Count
+    * Added option to Open all providers in single window
+    * Added option Custom Popup Window Size
+    * Added option to set usernames to Mention in twitter share
+    * Added option to set Twitter Hash Tag
+    * Added Custom options for sharing

 = 2.3.5 =
 * Set V2captcha as default
 * Added new Customer Registration features - User Name Login